Nelson00011/boho/README.md

 ## Description:
-**Boho Bag** is an Ecommerce React.js app that allows users to purchase Bohemian Styles: dresses, scarves, purses with different filtering options.
+**Boho Bag** is an Ecommerce ***React.js*** app that allows users to purchase Bohemian Styles: dresses, scarves, purses with different filtering options.
 The option to subscribe to a Newletter is provided on the front page for interested patrons.
 - Client side utilizes ***React.js*** & ***react-router-dom*** in combination with Material MUI create themes to provide cohesive structure.
 - Server side uses ***Strapi.js*** (CMS) in combination with ***SQLite*** to provide database structure that ***React Redux*** interfaces with when communcating between client & server.
-- ***Material UI*** in combination with traditional CSS is used for a cohesive design aesthetic.
+- ***Stripe*** payment used in combination with Matieral UI stepper checkout form. ***Material UI*** in combination with traditional CSS is used for a cohesive design aesthetic.
-- ***Stripe*** payment used in combination with Matieral UI stepper checkout form.

 # Screen Shots:
 - Homepage with react-carousal, MUI tabs, Strapi/SQLite database for loaded items: